Fluid Drive: Configuration

 The standard Fluid Drive configuration consisted of the fluid coupling and a manual transmission and clutch in tandem.
 If the Fluid Drive was mated to a manual transmission, the driver still needed to use the clutch to shift between any of the gears.
-The presence of Fluid Drive, however, prevented the driver stalling when taking off from a dead stop.
+The presence of Fluid Drive, however, prevented the driver stalling when taking off from a stop.
 The driver could also come to a stop in any gear without using the clutch and could then proceed without shifting or using the clutch.
-Naturally, acceleration from a stop was much slower in high gear than it was in first.
-It must be emphasized that Fluid Drive was not a transmission, only a fluid coupling between the engine and clutch.